rookiemonkey/Avion-Main_Course/README.md

 ### ✨ [3.
 Product Landing Page (Click to see live version)](https://krrb-prod-product-landing-page.netlify.app/)

-> This project is focused on the usage of CSS flexbox and other concepts taught prior this project as instructed by Avion School instructors

 >> ###### Features:
 >> - [x] Responsive design
 >> - [x] Sidebar for mobile view